mrSpooder/music-dl/README.md

 This script simplifies downloading and tagging music from youtube.
 The download functionality comes from youtube-dl, along with **very** simple autotagging.

 Basically it downloads the audio from a given url (it may be a single video or a playlist), embedding it with whatever metadata youtube-dl is able to find, and changing some other things accordingly.
-Optionally the user can specify there own values for tags.
+Optionally the user can specify their own values for tags.
 I'd recommend specifying as many as you can bother because the metadata in youtube videos is usually incomplete, and sometimes even wrong.